Optus telecommunications tower installed December 2022

 There is a serious deficiency in Council’s development compliance practices when the community is told private certifiers have authority to alter stamped plans at will and that it would be necessary for the community to “lodge an FOI request” if they wished to access a construction certificate.

-The tower is now a permanent feature of the lagoon landscape for decades to come.
+The new tower is now a permanent feature of the lagoon landscape for decades to come.
 Overall, the outcome is most disrespectful to the efforts of community volunteers of yesteryears who put so much effort towards restoring and preserving the natural beauty and amenity of the Lagoon area.

 Ms Zali Steggall OAM MP Cr Kristyn Glanville Cr David Walton